bthate/genocide/docs/admin.rst

  $ sudo systemctl daemon-reload

-Configure genocide to connect to irc:
+configure genocide to connect to irc:

 ::

  $ sudo genocide cfg server=irc.freenode.net channel=#dunkbots nick=genocide2

-Then start the genocide service.
+then start the genocide service.

 ::

  $ service genocide start

-The bot should join your configured channel or #genocide as a default
+genocide should join your configured channel or #genocide as a default

-If you don't want genocide to startup at boot, you can disable it:
+if you don't want genocide to startup at boot, you can disable it:

 ::